-Heat of fusion is the amount of heat energy required to change the state of a substance from solid to liquid.
+Heat of fusion is the amount of heat energy required to change the state of matter of a substance from a solid to a liquid.
+It's also known as enthalpy of fusion.
+Its units are usually Joules per gram (J/g) or calories per gram (cal/g).
 This example problem demonstrates how to calculate the amount of energy required to melt a sample of water ice.

 What is the heat in Joules required to melt 25 grams of ice?
 What is the heat in calories?